Guard of honour: Romania

-The Michael the Brave 30th Guards Brigade of the Romanian Land Forces serves as the honour guard brigade of the Romanian Armed Forces.
+Currently, the Michael the Brave 30th Guards Brigade of the Romanian Land Forces serves as the honour guard brigade of the Romanian Armed Forces.
 The brigade is present at ceremonial events and during visits from international officials.

-The Romanian Gendarmerie maintains an honour guard unit, called Unitatea Specială de Gardă de Onoare și Protecție Instituțională București (Bucharest Institutional Protection and Honour Guard Special Unit), and a horse guards troop acting during state ceremonies and celebrations of the service.
-From 1947 to 1989, ceremonial duties were provided by the Garda de Onoare a Armatei Populare Române (Honour Guard Unit of the Romanian People's Army), which was a unit of company size.
+The Romanian Gendarmerie also maintains an honour guard unit, called Unitatea Specială de Gardă de Onoare și Protecție Instituțională București (Bucharest Institutional Protection and Honour Guard Special Unit), and a horse guards troop acting during state ceremonies and celebrations of the service.

+The first honour guard unit of Romania was established on 1 April 1908 through a royal decree by merging the Bucharest Mounted Gendarmes Divizion with the gendarm squadron from Iași into the Royal Escort Regiment.
+During King Carol II's rule, over 20 various units of infantry, cavalry, artillery, and an air unit received the title of "guard unit".

+In 1931, a Mixed Guard Brigade was also formed, then transformed into the Guards Division two years later.
+After the communist government took over, all guard units either lost their status or were disbanded.
+The guard and protocol duties were instead performed by a Republican Guard Regiment from 1948, and from 1968, the 30th Guards Regiment was established within the Romanian People's Army.

 Russia

 The Russian Imperial Guards served as honour guards for the Russian Empire for many centuries prior to the February Revolution.
 Russian honour guards have been considered to have laid out the foundation and model for honour guards in the former Soviet Union, and many of the pioneer guardsmen in these units came from the Imperial Guard, who then taught the first generation of honour guardsmen in ceremonial duties.
 Russia's primary honour guard (Почётный караул, Pochotny kara-ul) is the Kremlin Regiment of the Federal Protective Service of the Russian Federation, established in 1936, which is organized into a four battalion regiment, with two battalions designated as guards of honour, one infantry and one cavalry.
 This regiment is more known for its modern Imperial Guard inspired uniforms, which are worn on more important occasions, these were introduced for the first time in 2004 on the basis of uniforms of the former infantry and cavalry regiments of the Imperial Guards in Saint Petersburg.

 The 154th Preobrazhensky Independent Commandant's Regiment, established in 1979, serves as the official representative honour guard regiment of the Russian Armed Forces and serves as the main honour guard unit of the armed forces.
 The duties of guards of honour are the responsibility of the 3rd Guard of Honour Battalion, established in 1990.
 Military districts and fleet formations of the Russian Navy also have their own honour guard companies.
 All three branches of the Armed Forces, alongside those of other paramilitary formations, maintain their own honour guard companies.
 Moreover, a large unit could form an honour guard unit on an ad hoc basis.
 This was applied by the Honour Guard of the Group of Soviet Forces in Germany in the 1960s.